 - Scale guide

-Not only was McLaren the only team changing power units, working practices were severely impacted by Covid-19, meaning there was less time available and much of that time was spent working from home for many of the engineers.
 The wheelbase of the car was lengthened, as the gearbox bell housing had to be extended to accommodate the Mercedes engine.
 The aerodynamic potential of the MCL35M could not be maximised due to the FIA's 2021 token system, leading McLaren to implement most aerodynamic upgrades for the switch in the 2020 season ahead of the homologation cut-off date, such as the car’s nosecone.
 The team focused its efforts on reducing the impact of the 2021 regulations on downforce, which necessitated removal of front downforce to rebalance the car.
 Many of the changes in bodywork shape were dictated by the engine installation but others are just continued development, based on the team’s learnings from the 2020 season and down to the changes in the regulations.

-This fine 1:8 scale model of McLaren MCL35M is as raced at the Formula 1 Grand Prix De Monaco 2021 in its one-off Gulf Oil International-inspired livery by Lando Norris and Daniel Ricciardo on the 23rd of May.
+This fine 1:18 scale model of McLaren MCL35M is as raced at the Formula 1 Grand Prix De Monaco 2021 in its one-off Gulf Oil International-inspired livery by Lando Norris and Daniel Ricciardo on the 23rd of May.
 In a rather uneventful race, scored his third career podium, coming home in third position.
 After qualifying fifth, Norris took advantage of Charles Leclerc’s mistake and subsequent pre-race withdrawal and Mercedes’ mechanical misfortunes during Valtteri Bottas’ pit-stop which forced the Finn’s retirement.
-With ten laps to go, Norris was reported that the car felt undriveable on the Hard tyres, while the Red Bull of Sergio Pérez was beginning to chase him down.
+With ten laps to go, Norris reported that the car felt undriveable on the Hard tyres, while the Red Bull of Sergio Pérez was beginning to chase him down.
 The gap dropped to just 1.5s as Norris ordered radio silence, settling his pace and ultimately holding off the Mexican for his second podium of the season.
 Ricciardo finished thirteenth, at a track notorious for its overtaking difficulty.